Skip to main content

-Gnocchi with Chicken Sausage & Tomatoes
+Gnocchi with Spinach & Tomatoes

-Gnocchi with Chicken Sausage & Tomatoes
+Gnocchi with Spinach & Tomatoes

-plus Spinach, Garlic Butter Breadcrumbs & Parmesan
+topped with Garlic Butter Breadcrumbs & Parmesan

 Raise your hand if you’re obsessed with anything gnocchi.
 (We've all raised our hands over here.)
 These little potato-based dumplings deliver an extra-tender, extra-carby bite, and here, they're paired with spinach and colorful grape tomatoes, then tossed in a creamy sauce.
 To top things off—in this case literally—there’s a layer of garlicky panko breadcrumbs.
 Once you take a bite, don’t be surprised when you find yourself making excuses to whip up the dish again and again!